-Ms. Petravage is also the 2013 Grand Champion Baker at the Arlington County Fair and has won ribbons at the 2014 Gratz and Dillsburg Fairs, as well as the 2015 PA State Farm Show.
+Ms. Petravage is the 2013 Grand Champion Baker at the Arlington County Fair and has won ribbons at the 2014 Gratz and Dillsburg Fairs, as well as the 2015 PA State Farm Show.